techragesh/springboot-bitbucket-pipeline-demo/README.md

 # Swagger #
 * Swagger Service URL : http://localhost:8085/swagger-ui.html
-* The below dependencies are added to implement Swagger in Springboot
 * Implementated Swagger in SpringBoot Rest Controller
 * Swagger provides several features to implement the REST API.
     * Documentation like REST API